bcrowell/bcrowell.github.io/faster_than_light/index.md

 Nor can either interval be zero, because then we wouldn't have a unified system of measurement that gave useful results for both time and space.

-The two intervals can't have the same sign, because then we could stretch one of them to match the other, and then they'd have the same interval, which we've already ruled out.
+The two intervals can't have the same sign, because then we could stretch vector to match its interval to the other's, and then they'd have the same interval, which we've already ruled out.

 Therefore the two intervals must have opposite signs.
 We've picked the convention that timey vectors have positive intervals,